Person-Centered Therapist Quiz: What Defines the Approach

-This Person-Centered Therapist quiz helps you pin down how a person-centered therapist is best described and practice core conditions - empathy, genuineness, and positive regard - through short case questions.
-Use it to find weak spots before class or supervision, and for more practice try our psychotherapy quiz and person-centered planning.
+This quiz helps you check how a person-centered therapist is best described and practice the core conditions of empathy, genuineness, and positive regard through brief scenarios.
+For more skills work, try our therapeutic communication quiz, and explore planning values with the person-centered planning quiz too.

 Study Outcomes